 So how can you use email marketing in your business to make more money and attract your dream clients?
 That's where my favorite email marketing software, Flodesk, comes in.

-If you decide you want to jump into email marketing after reading this article (which, btw, yay!), you can click here and save 50% off Flodesk for life–or use code CANDICE50 at checkout.
+If you decide you want to jump into email marketing after reading this article (which, btw, yay!), you can click here and save 50% off Flodesk for life with my special Flodesk promo code–or use code CANDICE50 at checkout.

 Let's start with some questions you probably have about email marketing as a wedding pro.